SSgt Dominic Fernandez

 On July 22, 2010, Marine Staff Sergeant Dominic Fernandez, an Infantry unit leader, was relieving British Soldiers with the 3rd Battalion, 7th Marines, in Sangin, Afghanistan when he stepped on an improvised explosive device (IED) during an enemy attack.
 The blast resulted in the loss of his right leg, damage to his back, and right arm neuropathy.

 While recovering, Dominic’s wound became infected, which required doctors to further amputate his right leg above the knee.
 The damage to his back required him to wear a neck brace for eight months.
 Dominic experiences back pain and numbness in his arm due to the nerve damage he sustained.

-Originally from San Antonio, Dominic is choosing to build his home in Minnesota for the area’s excellent public school system and he enjoys all four seasons.
+Originally from San Antonio, Dominic chose to build his home in Minnesota for the area’s excellent public school system and he enjoys all four seasons.
 His wife grew up in the area as well.

-Dominic and his family cannot believe there are organizations like HFOT willing to build them a forever home.
-“HFOT’s donors don’t know us, but they help give us the ultimate gift of freedom and independence,” he says.
+Dominic and his family cannot believe there are organizations like HFOT.
+“HFOT’s donors don’t know us, but they helped give us the ultimate gift of freedom and independence,” he says.